 Stress is something that busy women are all too familiar with.
+What you may not be as familiar with is the role cortisol plays in managing that stress!

 Your body is wired to release these hormones as a way to protect itself against internal or external stressors.
 You can think of these hormones as messengers.